p0lyw0lf/girl.technology/README.md

 <https://wolfgirl.dev> would be listed under <https://wolf.girl.technology>.
 The purpose of this is to let users discover other websites or blogs similar to their interests.

-Initially, the list of categories available will be fixed, though that may change at some point in the future.

 ### Automated Registration
 Initially, users will have to put their links in the database by contacting the